diogovalentte/homarr-iframes/docs/SOURCES.md

 - `KAIZOKU_ADDRESS`: your Kaizoku instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_KAIZOKU_ADDRESS`: your Kaizoku instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.

+## ChangeDetection.io

+Shows cards for your watches' errors and changes from your [ChangeDetection.io](https://github.com/dgtlmoon/changedetection.io) instance.

+- `CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+- `INTERNAL_CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+- `CHANGEDETECTIONIO_API_KEY`: an access API key used to access your ChangeDetection.io instance API.
+You can get it by going to **Settings -> API -> Generate API Key button**.
+- `CHANGEDETECTIONIO_CHANGED_LAST_HOURS`: number of hours to indicate if the iframe should show a watch change.
+If the watch's last changed time is within the last `x` hours, it'll show the watch, else no.